Saturday Noonday Prayer (May 13)

 Thanks be to God.
 Alleluia, alleluia.

-Daily Morning Prayer for Wednesday, May 3 was prepared by Hope Laingen, Candidate for the Diaconate from the Episcopal Diocese of Virginia
+Daily Morning Prayer for Wednesday, April 22 was prepared by the Rev. Hope Laingen, Deacon in the Diocese of Western North Carolina and St. Phoebe School alum.

 Join us to pray live via Zoom videoconference at 8:00 a.m.
 ET using the following link: Zoom Link for Daily Morning Prayer